chrysostomos997/Arduino-Projects/RFID DATA LOGGER FOR GREEK ARMY PATROL/README.md

-# RFID DATA LOGGER FOR GREEK ARMY PATROL
+# DATA LOGGER FOR GREEK ARMY PATROL

 This project was made during my mandatory 12 month service in Greek army.